 The circuit in Figure 1, when we connect a battery to both points P3 and P4.
 LED2 will glow up, in case all battery connects correctly.
-If battery reverse polarity, this LED2 go out, we need to check them again.
+If the battery reverse polarity, this LED2 goes out, we need to check them again.

 Some voltage from the battery is compared to IC1.
 Which the TL072 is set in a voltage comparator circuit at between pin 2 and pin 3.

 In case the voltage from the battery to charging each cell is still low.
 The output from pin 1 of IC1 will send to a transistor Q1.

 The transistor-Q1 will switch on-off a working to transistor-Q2.
 So the current can flow to the battery.

 While the circuit is charging, LED1 will show charging status.

 When the battery is full, its the voltage is compared at the IC1 will make an output at pin 1 of IC1 go to stop working of Q1.
 Then also causes the Q2-transistor stop.